-Non-immigrant international students may apply with CTU for the issuance of a Form I-20 as certificate of eligibility for admission by the Student Exchange and Visitor Program (SEVP) to enable students to apply for an F-1 Visa at their local U.S. Consulate or Embassy and enter the U.S. In addition to completing the general admission requirements, international students must submit the following:
+Non-immigrant international students may apply with CTSB for the issuance of a Form I-20 as certificate of eligibility for admission by the Student Exchange and Visitor Program (SEVP) to enable a student to apply for an F-1 Visa at their local U.S. Consulate or Embassy and enter the U.S. In addition to completing the general admission requirements, international students must submit the following:

-International students currently on F1 Visa with a valid Form 1-20 issued by another school can apply to transfer and enroll in CTU by completing the general admission requirements, and upon obtaining an acceptance letter , request a transfer/release of their Form I-20 from their previous school.
+International students currently on F1 Visa with a valid Form I-20 issued by another school can apply to transfer and enroll in CTSB by completing the general admission requirements, and upon obtaining an acceptance letter, request a transfer/release of their Form I-20 from their previous school.

 F-1 students are required to register and enroll in a full course of study each quarter.
 The following are the CTU’s minimum unit requirements per quarter for F-1 students to maintain full-time registration for each level of study:

-Students must notify the Registrar if they do not intend to register in a given quarter.
+Students must notify the Registrar’s Office if they do not intend to register in a given quarter.
 Students are allowed to apply for a Leave of Absence (non-medical) after attending three consecutive quarters.
+If you are completing your program, you may not take your final quarter as vacation.
 Any student who does not register for the next quarter after the expiration of a Leave of Absence must apply for readmission and is subject to all current academic and administrative policies and procedures, including any new degree requirements in effect at the time of readmission.

 An F-1 student has permission to study in the United States up to the expected completion date as indicated on the Form I-20.